Why should you trust a compliance AI? The Glass Box principle

 On this page

 Short answer: you shouldn’t trust a compliance AI that can’t show its working.
 The right question isn’t “is the AI clever?” — it’s “can I check what it told me?”
-A trustworthy compliance tool cites the rule behind every finding and uses deterministic checks for anything that must be exact, so you can verify the answer instead of taking it on faith.
+The whole game comes down to one line: you shouldn’t have to trust it — you should be able to check it.
+A trustworthy compliance tool cites the rule behind every finding and uses deterministic checks for anything that must be exact, so you verify the answer instead of taking it on faith.
 We call that the Glass Box principle.

 The problem with black-box AI in compliance

-The honest reason to distrust most “AI compliance” tools is not that AI is useless here.
+The honest reason to distrust most “AI compliance” tools isn’t that AI is useless here.
 It’s that a black box asks you to believe an output you cannot check.
-If you can’t trace a finding back to a source, you haven’t reduced your risk — you’ve just added a new one you can’t see.
+If you can’t trace a finding back to a source, you haven’t reduced your risk — you’ve added a new one you can’t see.

 What “Glass Box” actually means

 Glass Box is the opposite design choice: show the working.
-In practice that means three things.
+In practice it’s three commitments.

-- Cite the rule, every time.
-Every finding points to the specific regulation, article, or guidance it comes from.
 “Your cookie setup needs review” is worthless on its own; “tracking is firing before consent, which PECR requires you to obtain first” is checkable.
+The difference between those two sentences is the whole principle.

 Trust as a built system, not a promise